'We are grateful for the support of local communities and encourage anyone with information to contact us on 101'

-To date, detectives have charged two men, both aged 44, in connection with this investigation.
-Officers also continue to work alongside An Garda Síochána.
+Detectives have already charged two men, both aged 44, in connection with the investigation and officers continue to work alongside An Garda Síochána.

 In a statement the PSNI added “we are grateful for the support of local communities and encourage anyone with information, or concerns, to contact us on 101”.